johnmaguire/Cardinal/README.md

 ----------------------
 `CardinalBot` contains a few methods that are useful for plugin developers.

-The first, and most important is `sendMsg()`.
+The first, and most important is `CardinalBot.sendMsg()`.
 This takes a parameter `channel` and a parameter `message` and sends the message to the specified channel.
 Additionally, a `length` parameter may be specified, denoting the length of the message, but this is completely unnecessary and will be taken care of for you if it's not passed in.

-The method `disconnect()` allows you to tell Cardinal to disconnect from the network.
+The method `CardinalBot.disconnect()` allows you to tell Cardinal to disconnect from the network.
 It can accept a `message` parameter, which, if provided, will specificy a quit message.

-Finally, the `config()` method allows you to access the config of a loaded plugin.
-This should not be called in the constructor of plugins, as `config()` will not work until initial setup is fully completed.
+Finally, the `CardinalBot.config()` method allows you to access the config of a loaded plugin.
+This should not be called in the constructor of plugins, as `CardinalBot.config()` will not work until initial setup is fully completed.
 It can however be called within other methods of your plugins (such as when responding to a command), to view the config values of other loaded plugins.
 You can find an example in the `help` plugin, where we look for bot owners, specified in the `admin` plugin's config.

 Event-based Plugins
 -------------------
 Cardinal now has supports for events, as of version 2.0.
 Built-in are the core IRC events:

-* irc.invite - 2 arguments (inviter, channel)
+* `irc.invite` - 2 arguments (inviter, channel)
-* irc.privmsg - 3 arguments (sender, channel, message)
+* `irc.privmsg` - 3 arguments (sender, channel, message)
-* irc.notice - 3 arguments (sender, channel, message)
+* `irc.notice` - 3 arguments (sender, channel, message)
-* irc.nick - 2 arguments (changer, new nick)
+* `irc.nick` - 2 arguments (changer, new nick)
-* irc.mode - 3 arguments(setter, channel, mode)
+* `irc.mode` - 3 arguments(setter, channel, mode)
-* irc.join - 2 arguments (joiner, channel)
+* `irc.join` - 2 arguments (joiner, channel)
-* irc.part - 3 arguments (leaver, channel, message)
+* `irc.part` - 3 arguments (leaver, channel, message)
-* irc.kick - 4 arguments (kicker, channel, kicked nick, message)
+* `irc.kick` - 4 arguments (kicker, channel, kicked nick, message)
-* irc.quit - 2 arguments (quitter, message)
+* `irc.quit` - 2 arguments (quitter, message)

 Except for "new nick" for the `irc.nick` event and "kicked nick" for the `irc.kick` event, the user arguments are the same as for commands: Three groups returned by `re.match` that contain a user's nick, user identity, and hostname.
 Also, similarly to commands, event handlers (callbacks triggered when an event fires) all must take an extra first parameter, that is the instance of `CardinalBot`.
 An event handler for `irc.invite` looks like this: